opussf/RepBars/sliderIdeas.md

 k * b^n

 For current max n, b determines k to get the desired max value, try different b and see how the values change.
+For 'bad' choices, the values of interest will feel too close together at one end or the other ...
-Sweet spot would be to keep the values of interest towards the middle of the slider.
+Sweet spot will be in the middle.

 Pushing on the left side would decrease the max.